Large deviations of convex hulls of planar random walks and Brownian motions: Main results

-The condition of Corollary~\ref{cor: condition for diff} is satisfied if the set $\cap_{p > 0} \bar{\Lambda}_p$ is non-empty, i.e. there exists a direction that maximizes the Laplace transform at all radii.
-This restrictive assumption naturally holds true for linearly transformed {\it or} shifted rotationally invariant distributions of increments, i.e. those described by respective Cases~\ref{item: linear} and~\ref{item: shift} of Proposition~\ref{prop: conjecture holds}.
-We will see that for distributions of the first type, each $\bar{\Lambda}_p$ coincides with the set of unit maximal eigenvectors of the covariance matrix $\Sigma$, and for the second type, it holds $\bar{\Lambda}_p = \{\mu /|\mu|\}$ for any $p>0$.
-We will also show that a non-degenerate Gaussian distribution satisfies the assumption of Corollary~\ref{cor: condition for diff} but the set $\cap_{p > 0} \bar{\Lambda}_p$ is empty unless the distribution is one of the two types described above.
+The condition in Corollary~\ref{cor: condition for diff} is trivially satisfied if the set $\cap_{p > 0} \bar{\Lambda}_p$ is non-empty, i.e.\ there exists a direction that maximizes the Laplace transform at all radii.
+This rather restrictive assumption naturally holds true for {\it either} linearly transformed {\it or} shifted rotationally invariant distributions of increments.
+Both cases are covered by Case~\ref{item: pseudo-affine} of Proposition~\ref{prop: conjecture holds}, where $\cap_{p > 0} \bar{\Lambda}_p$ is the set of maximal eigenvectors of $\Sigma$ of unit length if $\mu=0$ and $\cap_{p > 0} \bar{\Lambda}_p = \{\mu /|\mu|\}$ if $\mu \neq 0$.
+For general {\it affine} transforms (i.e.\ compositions of linear transforms and translations) of rotationally invariant distributions, we were able to prove convexity of $\ubar I$ only for Gaussian distributions, as per Case~\ref{item: Gaussian}.
+We will see that here $\cap_{p > 0} \bar{\Lambda}_p $ is empty unless the Gaussian distribution of $X_1$ is degenerate or $X_1$ satisfies the assumptions of Case~\ref{item: pseudo-affine}.